aadedigbae/Time-Series-Forecasting/README.md

 Visualizing the model's predictions against the actual values on a portion of the validation or test set would provide a clearer picture of its performance and where it makes errors.

-## Code Quality & GitHub Submission
+## Code Quality

-[Include a brief description of your code quality practices, such as commenting, modularity (e.g., using functions), and organization.
-Provide the link to your GitHub repository here.]

 The code in this notebook is organized into logical sections for data loading, exploration, preprocessing, model building, training, and prediction.
 Comments are included to explain key steps.
-The code is available on GitHub at:

-[Insert your GitHub repository link here]

-The repository is structured with the notebook file and can be extended to include separate scripts, data folders, and output folders for better organization in a larger project.

 ## Conclusion

-In this project, we tackled the task of forecasting Beijing's PM2.5 air quality using an LSTM model.
+In this project, I tackled the task of forecasting Beijing's PM2.5 air quality using an LSTM model.
 We performed comprehensive data exploration to understand the dataset's characteristics, including missing values, distributions, and temporal patterns.
 The data was preprocessed by handling missing values through interpolation and imputation, engineering temporal features, and scaling the data.

 A baseline LSTM model was built and trained, demonstrating the feasibility of using LSTMs for this forecasting problem.
 The initial results, as indicated by the validation RMSE, show room for improvement.